Ed-Fi-Alliance-OSS/Ed-Fi-Starter-Kit-SEA-Data-Collection/packer/README.md

-This README outlines the steps for creating a virtual hard disk image containing an evaluation copy of Windows 2019 Server, with SQL Server 2019 Express edition, SQL Server Management Studio, Google Chrome, Dot Net Framework 4.8, the Dot Net Core SDK, and NuGet Package Manager.
+This README outlines the steps for creating a virtual hard disk image containing an evaluation copy of Windows 2019 Server, with SQL Server 2019 Express edition, SQL Server Management Studio, Google Chrome, the Dot Net Core SDK, and NuGet Package Manager.

-## Quick Start

-If you want to jump ahead, there are three steps

-- Install the prerequisites: Hyper-V and Packer
-- Clone the Starter-Kit-SEA-Modernization repository from Ed-Fi-Alliance-OSS on Github
-- Run the build.ps1 as an Admin user

-## Step by step

 ### Clone the repo